madmurphy/libconfini/MANUAL.md

 ## What is an INI file?

-INI files were introduced with the early versions of Microsoft Windows, where the .ini file name extension stood for INItialization.
+INI files were introduced with the early versions of **Microsoft Windows**, where the `.ini` file name extension stood for INItialization.
 An INI file can be considered as a string representation of a tree object, with new lines used as delimiters between nodes.
 A typical INI file is a plain text file looking like the following example:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.ini}
 # delivery.conf